 - Meat products

-- Dairy items, for example, frozen yogurt
+- Dairy items, for example, frozen yoghurt

 - Gelatinized starch

-If you have wheat hypersensitivity, it’s conceivable you may also be susceptible to grain, oats and rye.
+If you have wheat hypersensitivity, you may also be susceptible to grain, oats and rye.
 All the above foods should be avoided if you are allergic to wheat.
 Peruse the food labels carefully before consuming the outside food.